ermiasgelaye/Mental-Health-Predictor/README.md

 ## Project Goal

-Identifying personal and work related attributes are the top predictors in determining whether or not the person seek mental health health condition.
+Identifying personal and work related attributes are the top predictors in determining whether or not the person seek mental health condition.

 ## Data Source